LaBoulange/tezos-baker/README.md

 tezos-baker help
 ```

-See [README-REFERENCE.md](README-REFERENCE.md) for detailed documentation and examples.
+See [CLI-REFERENCE.md](CLI-REFERENCE.md) for detailed documentation and examples.

 #### Alternative: Manual Maintenance

-The `maintenance-cheat-sheet.sh` file includes the following sections:
+The `manual-ops-cheat-sheet.sh` file includes the following sections:
 - **Restart/Reboot**: Instructions for when you need to restart, possibly due to reasons such as Linux distribution maintenance.
 - **Upgrade octez**: Steps for updating when a new version of octez is released.
 This section also covers Tezos protocol upgrades.
 - **Upgrade TezPay**: Should you wish to pay your delegators: procedures for when a new version of TezPay is available.